ansys/grantami-jobqueue/README.rst

     pip install pygranta==2024.2.0

-Alternatively, to install the latest from ``ansys-grantami-jobqueue`` `GitHub <https://github.com/ansys/grantami-jobqueue>`_, use this code:
+Alternatively, to install the latest from the `GitHub repository <https://github.com/ansys/grantami-jobqueue>`_, run this command:

 .. code::

     pip install git:https://github.com/ansys/grantami-jobqueue.git

-To install a local *development* version with Git and Poetry, use this code:
+To install a local *development* version with Git and Poetry, run these commands:

 .. code::